 This historic painters from Mexico list can help answer the questions "Who are some Mexican painters of note?" and "Who are the most famous painters from Mexico?"
 These prominent painters of Mexico may or may not be currently alive, but what they all have in common is that they're all respected Mexican painters.Use this list of renowned Mexican painters to discover some new painters that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (10 items)

-Antonio Rodolfo Quinn Oaxaca, more commonly known as Anthony Quinn, was a Mexican American actor, as well as a painter and writer.
-He starred in numerous critically acclaimed and commercially successful films, including La Strada, The Guns of Navarone, Zorba the Greek, Guns for San Sebastian, Lawrence of Arabia, The Message and Lion of the Desert.
-He won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956. ...more on Wikipedia
+Antonio Rodolfo Quinn Oaxaca (April 21, 1915 – June 3, 2001), known as Anthony Quinn, was a Mexican-Irish-American actor, painter, writer and film director.
+He starred in numerous critically acclaimed and commercially successful films, including La Strada, The Guns of Navarone, Zorba the Greek, Guns for San Sebastian, Lawrence of Arabia, The Shoes of the Fisherman, The Message, Lion of the Desert, Last Action Hero and A Walk in the Clouds.
+He won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956.
+In addition, he received two Academy Award nominations in the Best Leading Actor category, along with five Golden Globe nominations.
+In 1987, he ...more on Wikipedia

 Age: Dec. at 86 (1915-2001)